SimonSubokLee/ston-docs-son/admin/origin.rst

 .. note::

-   If If-Modified-Since and If-None-Match header is ``unset``, stale content is always downloaded from the origin and refreshed.
+   If the If-Modified-Since and If-None-Match headers are set to ``unset``, content will always be downloaded when their TTL expires.

 Redirect Tracking
 ====================================

-If the origin server replies with Redirect responses(301, 302, 303, 307), the Location header is tracked to request content.
+If the origin server returns responses from the Redirect category (301, 302, 303, 307), the Location header is tracked to request content.

    .. figure:: img/conf_redirectiontrace.png
       :align: center

-      Clients do not know whether they are redirected or not.
+      Clients will not know if they are redirected or not.

 ::